Foods you NEVER eat on a plane.

 These simple tips on what to eat as well as not to eat will help:

-- Avoid drinking the water on a plane unless it’s bottled.
+1. Avoid drinking the water on a plane unless it’s bottled.
 Matter of fact, what I do is I buy a big bottle of water once I’m through security.
 Tap water on the plane isn’t very healthy.
 You may think it’s being emptied and refilled, but the water may actually be sitting in the tanks for long periods of times.
 This is a tip a flight attendant gave me several years back.

-- Avoid coffee or tea for the same reason because it is usually made with the tap water on the plane.
+2. Avoid coffee or tea for the same reason because it is usually made with the tap water on the plane.

-- Those fast, fried foods that smell so delicious when you’re walking through the airport or train station?
+3. Those fast, fried foods that smell so delicious when you’re walking through the airport or train station?
 Skip the line.
 Digestion is harder on your body when you’re 35,000 feet in the air and may constrict blood flow.
 These are the foods I now carry with me when traveling: Snacks for travel

-- Even though you may want a pre-trip beverage, it’s best to skip the beer or cocktail.
+4. Even though you may want a pre-trip beverage, it’s best to skip the beer or cocktail.
 Why?
 Alcohol dehydrates the body, and you want to stay hydrated when flying.
 Grab the bottle of water you carried on and sip away.

-- Sugar-free gum and candy.
+5. Sugar-free gum and candy.
 These contain artificial sweeteners.
 Bottom line, whether you’re traveling or not, it’s difficult for the body to process fake sweeteners.
 It’s even more difficult when you’re traveling which may result in you being in the restroom for a long period of time.
 Which leads me to the final point.

-- Try to avoid using the restroom on flights.
+6. Try to avoid using the restroom on flights.
 Face it.
 There are a LOT of people using the restroom which means there are a LOT of germs on the washroom handle, toilet seat, the countertop and door knobs.
 If you do need to use the restroom, wash your hands thoroughly then use a paper towel as a barrier between you and what you need to touch.
 Be sure to read this next for a no-brainer way to stay healthy: An easy way to stay healthy.

 One final tip is to keep your air vent on and point it straight down.
 This creates a cone of protection that may keep germs from getting near you.
-A few simple tips that will have you arriving healthy AND happy to your destination.

 Upcoming Trip?

-I like to use TripAdvisor for booking not only my hotels, but my tickets and rental cars as well.
+I like to use Booking for booking not only my hotels, but my tickets and rental cars as well.
 Makes life so much easier with only having to log into one location for my information.

 Be sure to grab my travel tips to save you time and money.
 You’ll also be entered into the weekly drawings.